sunzongzheng/electron-updater/README.md

                 this.latestRelease.linux = 'linux download url'
                 this.latestRelease.osx = 'osx download url'
                 this.latestRelease.windows = 'windows download url'
-                this.emit('log', this.latestRelease)
+                this.latestVersion = 'v1.0.0' // it decides your downloaded file name, will be helpful on linux this.emit('log', this.latestRelease)
                 resolve(100000000) // your version num, must be an number })